-Serota et al. (1986b) noted, in summary, that slight increases in proliferative hepatocellular lesions were found in exposed male but not female B6C3F1 mice and that the increases were not dose related and were within the range of historical control incidences.
-The average incidence of hepatocellular adenomas and carcinomas in 354 control male B6C3F1 mice in the laboratory in which the experiment was performed was 17.8% with a range of 5-40% (Serota et al., 1986b).
+Serota et al. (1986b) summarized these results as showing slight increases in proliferative hepatocellular lesions in exposed male B6C3F1 mice that were not dose-related and were within the range of historical controls, with no effect seen in female B6C3F1 mice.
 Serota et al. (1986b) concluded that dichloromethane "did not induce a treatment-related carcinogenic response in B6C3F1 mice" under the conditions of this study.
-An alternative conclusion, as determined by EPA, is that dichloromethane induced a carcinogenic response in male B6C3F1 mice as evidenced by small, but statistically significant, increases in hepatocellular adenomas and carcinomas at dose levels of 125, 185, and 250 mg/kg-day but not at 60 mg/kg-day and by a marginally increased trend test for combined hepatocellular adenomas and carcinomas.
-Results for the highest dose group (no effect on BW, histologic findings restricted to mild histologic changes in the liver [vacuolation], and a slight, but statistically significant, increase in incidence in liver tumors in males only) indicate that this mouse study may not have included the maximum tolerated dose.
+An alternative conclusion, as determined by EPA based on the results of the analysis shown in Hazleton Laboratories (1983), is that dichloromethane induced a carcinogenic response in male B6C3F1 mice as evidenced by small but statistically significant (p < 0.05) increases in hepatocellular adenomas and carcinomas at dose levels of 125, 185, and 250 mg/kg-day, and by a marginally increased trend test (p = 0.058) for combined hepatocellular adenomas and carcinomas.
+The incidence in the control groups was almost identical to the mean seen in the historical controls (17.8%, based on 354 male B6C3F1 mice), so there is no indication that the observed trend is being driven by an artificially low incidence in controls.
+There is also no indication that the experimental conditions resulted in a systematic increase in the incidence of hepatocellular adenomas and carcinomas.
+Given the information provided regarding the incidence in historical controls (mean 17.8%, range 5 to